[ Essays on the Origin of Angiosperms ]

 [ The Clear Fork Gigantopteroid ]

-The Clear Fork Group of sedimentary rocks were deposited in riverine oxbows along the western coast of pre-Pangaea more than 256 million years ago (MYA) in the Kungurian (Wolfcampian) time interval of the Lower Permian (Cisuralian).
+The Clear Fork Group of sedimentary rocks was deposited in riverine oxbows along Artinskian and Cisuralian coastlines more than 256 million years ago (MYA) ...
+CENTRAL PANGAEAN MOUNTAINS AND HOVEY CHANNEL

 Detached and shed leaves classified as the morphospecies Evolsonia texana and Taeniopteris sp. almost always occur together in similar bedding planes.
-Do these herbivorized foliar organs belong to short- and long-shoots of a gigantopteroid seed plant, which is neither a peltasperm or pteridosperm?
+Do these herbivorized foliar organs belong to short- and long-shoots of a gigantopteroid seed plant, which is neither a cycadophyte or peltasperm?

-Vojnovskyales and gigantopteroids are poorly understood Permo-carboniferous gymnosperms with possible evolutionary ties to the flowering plants or Gnetum according to some authors (Chapter 19, T. N. Taylor, E. L. Taylor, and M. Krings, , Paleobotany: The Biology and Evolution of Fossil Plants, Second Edition.
+Vojnovskyales and gigantopteroids are poorly understood Permo-carboniferous gymnosperms with possible evolutionary ties to the flowering plants or Gnetum according to some authors (V. A. Krassilov and V. I. Burago , New interpretation of Gaussia [Vojnovskyales], Review of Paleobotany and Palynology 32: 227-237; Chapter 19, T. N. Taylor, E. L. Taylor, and M. Krings , Paleobotany: The Biology and Evolution of Fossil Plants, Second Edition.
 Burlington: Elsevier-Academic Press, 1230 pp).

 Anatomical studies of permineralized material of Delnortea abbottiae and Evolsonia texana foliar organs and their theoretical morphospace might help decipher the evolutionary relationships of these widespread gymnosperms with sympatric seed plant congeners ...
 DELNORTEAS AND EVOLSONIAS

-Over millions of years of Paleozoic time as global atmospheric oxygen level fluctuated, certain chewing, crawling, ovipositioning, piercing, siphoning, sponging, stinging and sucking insects probably became obligate residents of host seed plant shrubs and trees.
+During the Paleozoic Era as global atmospheric oxygen level fluctuated, chewing, crawling, ovipositioning, piercing, siphoning, sponging, stinging and sucking insects were possible residents of some seed plant shrubs and trees.
+Potentially pigmented reproductive foliar organs grew in spiral phyllotaxes from herbivorized short- [spur-] shoots.

 Air pockets at the base of sheathing leathery leaves and around developing stems and organs, and reproductive modules of monopodial Carboniferous seed plants might have provided phytophagous insects with oxygen gas, food, and shelter from predators, cold, and ultraviolet radiation.

 Phytophagous insect associates of developmentally plastic Permian seed plant shrubs survived the end-Permian extinction.
-Acidification of substrates, hypoxia, increases in ambient temperature, and "trigger and kill" events adversely affected insects, mycorrhizal fungi, and tetrapods in a hot-house world ...
+Pulsed acidification of substrates, hypoxia, increases in ambient temperature, and "trigger and kill" events adversely affected insects, mycorrhizal fungi, and tetrapods in a hot-house world ...
 PALEOECOLOGY OF GLOBAL CATASTROPHE

 Were Paleozoic changes in atmospheric pO2 the selective force driving the molecular evolution of gas-binding hemocyanin respiratory enzymes and moulting storage proteins of early arthropods? ...
 INSECT HEXAMERINS